StevenBlack/vocab/readme.md

 ### propinquity
-Closeness or nearness, either physically (as in proximity) or spiritually (as in affinity).
-Something lying right next to something else is in propinquity to it;
-two people who share spiritual, philosophical or intellectual ideas also have a propinquity.
+Social psychology: Closeness or nearness, either physically (as in proximity) or spiritually (as in affinity).
+Something lying right next to something else is in propinquity to it; two people who share spiritual, philosophical or intellectual ideas also have a propinquity.
+The physical or psychological proximity between people.

 ### prosaic